 Alcohol, apples, carbonated beverages, chocolate, citrus juice and fruits, coffee and tea, corn syrup, cranberries, spicy foods, honey, milk, sugar and artificial sweeteners, tomatoes, and vinegar.

 Drink plenty of water during the day to avoid building acidity in the bladder.
-Limiting water may result in fewer bathroom trips, but the smaller amount of urine is highly concentrated and irritating to the bladder.
+Limiting water may result in fewer bathroom trips, but the smaller amount of urine is highly concentrated and irritates the bladder.
 Studies suggest limiting your liquid intake to eight glasses daily and spacing it out over the course of the day.
 Try not to drink a lot in the hours before bedtime and leave around 2 hours between your last drink and going to sleep.

 Furthermore, it’s worth noting that while cranberries and cranberry juice have built up a bit of a reputation as the go-to natural treatment for urinary infections, they can do more harm than good.
 Sadly, cranberry has a higher acidity content than many other fruits.
 Be mindful when ingesting them and if you notice more frequent toilet trips afterward, do your bladder a favor and cut them out of your diet.

 Building a strong pelvic floor is easier than you might think.
 It’s about working the core group of muscles as a unit.
-Your core comprises abdominals, hips, back, gluteals, and pelvic floor muscles and the nerves that activate those muscles.
+Your core comprises abdominals, hips, back, gluteals, and pelvic floor muscles, and the nerves that activate those muscles.

 Exercising them together builds a unified, strengthened pelvic floor that can easily control the bladder and bowel.